alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 Most of the time you don't need `Ask`, because you can just use `Reader.From(env => ...)`.
 But `Ask()` is a nice way to make the "Reader reads from the environment" idea explicit, especially when you want to pull a single value out of `PricingEnv` and use it later in a query.

-For example, we can include the correlation id in the final summary without changing any function signatures:
+For example, we can include the correlation ID in the final summary without changing any function signatures:

 ```csharp
 static Reader<PricingEnv, string> GenerateCheckoutSummary(Cart cart) =>